C++/Qt Desktop App · Free & Open Source

 Status

 Status is one of the most important fields because it separates finished work from unresolved learning opportunities.
-Simple labels such as solved, failed and in progress are enough for most people.
+Simple labels such as Solved, Failed and In Progress are enough for most people.
 A failed problem is not a bad result; it is a signal.
-The tracker should make failed attempts easy to revisit because those problems often produce the biggest improvement when reviewed properly.

 Difficulty and Rating

 Difficulty helps you balance practice.
-LeetCode uses categories like easy, medium and hard, while Codeforces and AtCoder often use numerical ratings.
-Keeping both a difficulty field and a rating field gives you flexibility.
-Over time, you can see whether your average rating is increasing and whether your practice is stuck in a comfort zone.
+LeetCode uses easy, medium and hard, while Codeforces and AtCoder use numerical ratings.
+Keeping both a difficulty field and a personal rating field gives you flexibility to reflect how a problem felt for you specifically.

 Tags

 Tags turn a long list of problems into a learning map.
-Common tags include arrays, strings, binary search, graphs, trees, dynamic programming, greedy, math, data structures and two pointers.
-You can also add personal tags such as review, interview, editorial needed or tricky edge case.
-The goal is not to tag perfectly.
-The goal is to make future review easier.
+Common tags include arrays, strings, binary search, graphs, trees, dynamic programming, greedy, math and two pointers.
+You can also add personal tags such as "review", "interview", or "tricky edge case".

 Time Spent

 Tracking time can feel unnecessary at first, but it becomes useful quickly.
 If a medium problem takes two hours, that may reveal a concept gap.
-If a hard problem takes twenty minutes because you recently practiced the same pattern, that is useful too.
 Average solving time helps you understand whether speed is improving, especially when preparing for timed interviews or contests.

 Using AlgoTrack as a Dedicated Coding Problem Tracker